tejalraut/DevOps-HW3/README.md

 The proxy server is implemented in the proxy.js file.
 It swaps between the two servers.
 The part of the code which does this:
 ![Screenshot](code snippets/proxy server.png)

-The various request for the various functions (/get, /set, /recent etc.) are handled by the proxy server and directed to the web server alternately.
+The various requests for the various functions (/get, /set, /recent etc.) are handled by the proxy server and directed to the two web servers alternately.
 A code snippet for one of the functions is as follows.
 Similarly, the other function implementations can be found in proxy.js file.
 ![Screenshot](code snippets/proxy get function.png)